 (2) The Athlete At-Large Board members shall be elected by the athletes at the same time as the Athlete Representatives.

+C. The following committee chairs/coordinators/ at-large Board members shall be appointed by the General Chair with advice and consent of the Board of Directors:

+Safe Sport Chair

+(2) Rules Chair

 HK-5 ACTION: Adopted Defeated Adopted/Amended Tabled Postponed Pulled